Technology Innovation — Trends and Opportunities

 Everybody is talking about Artificial Intelligence these days.
 And yes, in many cases, the topic is covered with exaggerations and hype.
-Fortunately, the overall A.I. progress and the pace of the underlying technological innovation easily justifies this hype.
-Consider the progress achieved in fields like Deep Learning and areas such as Computer Vision and Natural Language Processing.
+Fortunately, the overall progress of AI and the pace of the underlying technological innovation easily justifies (part of) this hype.
+For example, consider the progress achieved in fields like Deep Learning and areas such as Computer Vision and Natural Language Processing.

 2. Natural User Interfaces

-Conversational experiences will become richer, more natural and effective.
+Conversational experiences will become richer, more natural, and more effective.
 Effective voice authentication is on its way.
-In the previous example, the system knows also who is asking, and thus the Digital Assistant is able to retrieve older sessions, questions asked and answers served, general patterns and implicitly-stated preferences and interests.
-This will allow the Digital Assistant to, not only better handle the particular question, but also to orchestrate a meaningful dialogue with certain optimization objectives.
-Voice-driven, advanced personalized experiences will be the next big think in smart homes, smart cars and connected open spaces.
+In the previous example, the system knows also who is asking, and thus the Digital Assistant is able to retrieve older sessions, questions asked and answers served, general patterns, and implicitly-stated preferences and interests.
+This will allow the Digital Assistant to not only better handle the particular question, but also to orchestrate a meaningful dialogue with certain optimization objectives.
+Voice-driven, advanced personalized experiences will be the next big thing in smart homes, smart cars, and connected open spaces.

 3. Virtual Reality

-The VR technology is exploding.
-So are the opportunities for innovative experiences, use-cases and products.
+Virtual reality (VR) technology is exploding.
+So are the opportunities for innovative experiences, use cases, and products.
 Content creation for VR is a great opportunity with significant startup activity worldwide.
-VR startups are working across multiple domains and business scenarios, including E-commerce, gaming, social applications, learning and education, healthcare, online VR environments and more.
-The next few years will bring impressive progress on all VR hardware, applications and VR content.
+VR startups are working across multiple domains and business scenarios, including E-commerce, gaming, social applications, learning and education, healthcare, online VR environments, and more.
+The next few years will bring impressive progress on all VR hardware, applications, and VR content.

 4. Augmented Reality